 In 2017, in partnership with Salt Lake City Public Lands, the Sustainability Department began a grant-funded multi-year pilot project of organic turf management methods at Madsen Park and Laird Park.

-The goal is to test whether organic turf management products and processes can meet the needs of maintaining landscape health and visual standards on our properties within existing budget and personnel constraints.
+The goal was to test whether organic turf management products and processes could meet the needs of maintaining landscape health and visual standards on our properties within existing budget and personnel constraints.

-Two-thirds of each park is being treated with new organic products, while the other third is functioning as a control area for comparison.
-The control area receives applications of existing traditional products.
+Two-thirds of each park was treated with new organic products, while the other third functioned as a control area for comparison.
+The control area received applications of existing traditional products.

-The organic land management pilot builds on the work the Parks Division has already implemented through its best management practices with their integrated pest management plan.
+The organic land management pilot built on the work the Parks Division has already implemented through its best management practices with their integrated pest management plan.
 (Read more about current landscape practices here).

 Timeline & Process for Organic Land Care

-- The first phase of the project focuses on improving soil health with an organic product that will be applied in May, July, and September using a sprayer.
+- The first phase of the project focused on improving soil health with an organic product applied in May, July, and September using a sprayer.

 Due to COVID-19, Public Lands was unable to apply the organic product to the test pilot park sites.
 This meant there was enough product to apply during the 2021 season to those sites.
-The pilot is expected to conclude at the end of the 2021 season.
+The pilot concluded at the end of the 2021 season.

-These are the findings thus far from Public Lands on the organic turf management pilot:
+These are the findings from Public Lands on the organic turf management pilot:

 - Public Lands found that watering correctly, improving soil structure, and seeding to build a strong turf is the most important aspect of keeping a healthy turf for play on fields.

-- Added organic amendments have helped the turf grow and have a longer longevity.
+- Added organic amendments helped the turf grow and have a longer longevity.

-- Turf quality has been maintained, but requires more labor along with the organic product.
+- Turf quality was maintained, but required more labor along with the organic product.